LMazzole/ArdFSM/README.md

 # Documentation with Doxygen
 ## What is Doxygen?
-Doxygen is [Open-Source](https://github.com/doxygen/doxygen) documentation generator.
-It extracts sourcecode-documentation directly from annoted Code.
-Doxygen supports a lot of popular programmin languages such as C++, C , Java, Python, etc.
+Doxygen is a [Open-Source](https://github.com/doxygen/doxygen) documentation generator.
+It extracts source code documentation directly from the annotated code.
+Doxygen supports a lot of popular programming languages such as C++, C , Java, Python, etc.

 For Doxygen to detect the documentation, special comments are needed.
 One example is shown below, but there are many more possible variants as shown in the [Doxygen Documentation](http://www.doxygen.nl/manual/docblocks.html).
 ```